Get quotes from these car insurance providers and more

 Yes, most insurers let you insure more than one vehicle at a time.

 It varies depending on the insurer and the car you want to insure.
-To find the best priced policy, get quotes from as many insures as possible.
+To find the best priced policy, get quotes from as many insurers as possible.

 No, but you need to complete a Statutory Off Road Notification (SORN).
 Here is more information on SORN and car insurance.